sav-che/TL-2/Authors/Bertero, Carlo Guiseppe {std. Bertero}.md

-> [!cite] BHL link: this entry starts at [page 201](https://www.biodiversitylibrary.org/item/103414#page/249/mode/1up) of TL-2 Vol. I.
+> [!cite] BHL link: this entry starts at [page 201](https://www.biodiversitylibrary.org/page/33120332) of TL-2 Vol. I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bertero, Carlo Giuseppe {std.
 Bertero} (Suppl.)|second entry]] for this author

 ### Author

-Bertero, Carlo Guiseppe (1789-1831), Italian physician, botanist, who as a naval physician travelled in the West Indies (1816-1821) and settled in Chile in 1827. (*Bertero*).
+Bertero, Carlo Guiseppe (1789-1831), Italian physician, botanist, who as a naval physician travelled in the West Indies (1816-1821) and settled in Chile in 1827.
+**Abbreviated name**: *Bertero*

 #### Herbarium and types